 Four conditions which must be met for the concessions to apply are:-

 - The individual must be resident in a country with which the UK has a relevant Double Taxation Agreement;

 - The individual must be coming to work for a UK company or the UK branch of an overseas company whilst remaining an employee of an overseas company;

 - The individual is expected to stay 183 days or less in any 12 month period;

 - The UK company must not ultimately bear the cost of the employment – this includes paying for travel and subsistence expenses while the employee is in the UK.

-It is important to bear in mind that if the individual overstays the thresholds they will become subject to UK taxes on the income from the day they arrived and they will then need to apply to get back any tax already paid on this income in their home jurisdiction.
+It is important to bear in mind that if the individual overstays the thresholds, they will become subject to UK taxes on the income from the day they arrived

 An employer wanting to take advantage of a STBVA must have an internal reporting system to track days spent by business visitors working for them in the UK.
 As a minimum, the employee must periodically report days spent in the UK to their employers so this information can be logged.
 Employees must not spend more than 30 days intermittently in the UK, without making such a report.